semgrep/semgrep-docs/docs/semgrep-app/user-management.md

 Semgrep App can restrict features based on user roles.
 See [Controlling access through roles](#controlling-access-through-roles).

-By creating an organization account, teams are able to collaborate on rule writing and the management of repositories.
-They are able to enforce organization-wide standards and secure their repositories at scale.
+By creating an organization account, teams can collaborate on rule writing and the management of repositories.
+Teams with organization accounts can enforce organization-wide standards and secure their repositories at scale.

 ## Controlling access through roles